 \subsection{Main Results}

-\paragraph{Evidence Retrieval Results} We evaluate the four retrieval methods on their ability to retrieve target gold evidence from the evidence library of TrendFact.
-As shown in Table \ref{tab:retrieval_results}, the strongest bge-m3 only achieves a moderate level of performance with R@5 less than 80\%.
-This indicates that our unique evidence library construction is capable of collecting challenging evidence for distinguishing original gold evidence, thereby increasing the difficulty of TrendFact.
+\paragraph{Evidence Retrieval Results} We evaluate the selected retrieval methods based on their ability to retrieve the target gold evidence from the TrendFact evidence library.
+As shown in Table \ref{tab:retrieval_results}, the best performing method, bge-m3, achieves a relatively low performance with an R@5 less than 40\%.
+This suggests that our unique evidence library construction effectively gathers challenging evidence that distinguishes original gold evidence, thereby increasing the difficulty.

 \paragraph{Fact Verification Results}